 Information for the current EUPATI Fellow Cohort 5, graduating in 2022:

 The 1st event will take place on Wednesday March 30, Thursday March 31 and Monday April 4 and Tuesday April 5, 2022 (4 days in total).
 It will be in an online format from 10.00 am (CET) until roughly 4.30 pm (CET), including regular breaks.

-The 2nd event will take place in Fall 2022 (date to be confirmed at a later stage) and we hope to hold it in Madrid as an in-person training.
+The 2nd event will take place from 24 to 27 October 2022 and we hope to hold it in Madrid as an in-person training.
 Same schedule as 1st event: 4 days from 10.00 am to more or less 4.30pm (CET).
 The 2nd event will culminate in the graduation ceremony where the EUPATI Patient Expert Programme certificates are handed out.

 Can I pay the full cost in advance and be enrolled in the full programme?